-Of CML Registry participants, 23% disagree or strongly disagree that they need to take every dose of their CML medication or it might not work.
+PERCENTAGE "SERIOUSLY" OR "VERY SERIOUSLY" CONCERNED CancerSupportSourceSM Of CML Registry participants, 23% disagree or strongly disagree that they need to take every dose of their CML medication or it might not work.
 Thirty-three percent agree or strongly agree it is okay to miss a dose every now and then.
 Participants are significantly more likely to report missing a dose of their CML medication at least once per month if they agree that it is okay to miss a dose every now and then.
-Those participants who strongly agreed to the statement, "It is okay to miss a dose every now and then," are 50 times more likely to miss a dose every now and then compared to those who strongly disagreed with the statement.
+Those participants that strongly agreed to the statement, "It is okay to miss a dose every now and then" are 50 times more likely to miss a dose every now and then," compared to those who strongly disagreed with the statement.